 From analog to digital

 After a generation of using analog boards in the basement studio, the KUT staff was looking to go with a digital console that enabled them to easily record and archive performances.
-Harvey, who had seen Avid’s live sound consoles in action at the 2012 Bonnaroo music festival and noted the system’s ubiquity, had an idea of what to suggest.
+Harvey, who had seen Avid’s live sound consoles in action at the 2012 Bonnaroo music festival, was impressed by their ability to increase the speed and efficiency of setup, and knew what to suggest.

 Future-proofing a legendary studio

-It is just as important, he adds, to have a console that is flexible.
+Flexibility was also a key factor when choosing the studio’s console.
 “There’s a variety of different routing, patching, and cross-patching that’s happening on the fly because this is a live event,” Richards explains.
 “So, they needed to have a console that’s designed and road-tested for live applications.”